InfoBritain - Travel Through History In The UK :

 The third great change in marriage involved the idea of divorce.
 Divorce had been a feature of marriage in Roman Europe, and continued as a practice supporting dynastic ambitions into the chaotic time that followed the Roman Empire's fall.
 As far as family dynasties were concerned, inheritance passed through the male line, which made sons politically important.
 Divorce was potentially a useful tool to make sure a man could find a wife able to provide a son.
 The Church, always tending to adopt policies which would undermine the secular power of families, set itself against divorce.
 As the centuries went by divorce increasingly became a battleground over which religious and secular authorities struggled.
 French kings of the eleventh and twelfth centuries, for example, were notorious for their use of divorce.
 Every French king from Philip I (1060 - 1108) to Philip II (1180 - 1223) had at least one.
 In following their divorce policy, the French kings were always running into religious opposition.
 The Roman Catholic Church continued to harden its opposition to divorce, which set the scene for one of the greatest battles between secular and religious authority, the battle between Henry VIII and the Church of Rome.
 Henry VIII is the most famous serial divorcer in English history.
 Taking the throne in 1509 Henry wanted to protect his dynasty with a son.
 When his first wife could not provide him with one Henry was determined to use the old trick of divorce as a remedy.
 But with the Catholic Church now opposing divorce, this proved very difficult.
 So Henry eventually decided to embrace the new Protestant movement, free himself from Rome, and from his first wife, and have a son with a new wife.
 Henry seemed to win this battle, but ironically his dramatic use of divorce actually contributed to its decline in the long run.
 Following Henry VIII's reign it became clear that women were viable monarchs and heirs, which meant that it was not so vital to use divorce to try and get a son.
 Henry VIII's frantic marriage history resulted in two powerful women taking the throne, first the unpopular Mary, daughter from his first marriage, and then, crucially, Elizabeth, daughter from his second marriage.
 Elizabeth went on to a famous reign as one of England's most celebrated and admired monarchs.
 After Elizabeth's reign it would be difficult to argue that women could not take the throne.
 And if women were viable heirs why go through all the trouble and misery of divorce if you didn't have to?
 Royalty and the Church were old enemies, but it also made sense for them to cooperate when they could, since in the right circumstances they could support each other's position.
 Monarchs were after all supposed to be appointed by God.
 So on divorce at least royal families could now align themselves with the Church.
 Divorce fell out of favour, so much so that it came to be considered as scandalous, particularly in royal circles.
 Edward VIII was forced to abdicate in 1936 when he insisted on marrying a divorcee.
 Even In the 1990s the divorce of Charles and Diana was one of the biggest news stories of the decade.

 And all this brings us round to our modern ideas of marriage in Britain.
 The Christian sense of marriage which had been honed over centuries of struggle against powerful families peaked in the early nineteenth century.
-This was a time when marriage outside a church was illegal, and divorce unacceptable.
+The long policy of assimulation, which actually began with marriages taking place outside a church, then in a special porch, then inside the church itself, had run its course.
+This was a time when marriage without church sanction was illegal, and divorce unacceptable.
 But then as the nineteenth century continued, significant social changes began to reverse this situation.
 Science was making great strides forward, with the result that a religious world view went into retreat.
 Marriage as a product of Church power went into retreat with it.
 In 1836 it finally became possible to marry legally outside a church, and from that time non religious weddings became progressively more popular.
 Since 1992 there have been more civil ceremonies in England and Wales than religious ceremonies.
 At the same time marriage has slowly become looser.
 National Office of Statistics figures show that in 1940 91% of all marriages were the first for both partners.
 By 2008 this had fallen to 68% (see http://www.statistics.gov.uk/cci/nugget.asp?id=322).
 Since the Second World War rates for all kinds of marriage have generally declined.
 According to the Office of National Statistics the UK now has the lowest marriage rates since they were first calculated in 1862.
 You might say then that we are returning to the manner of marriage as it was practiced for thousands of years in Roman and pre-Roman Europe.
 There is, however, one very significant way in which we continue to adhere to the changes brought about by the Church, and that is in our interest in romantic love.
 Although families from south east Asia settling in Britain have their own traditions, it is generally the case that in Britain the partners' choice in marriage is paramount, with minimal input from their families.
 And to this aspect of marriage we remain very much attached.
 Romantic love is the subject of countless films, books, songs, and plays, from Romeo and Juliet onwards.
 I think it poignant to remember that in 1981 young Diana Spencer was very much taken by romance, loved romantic novels and expected great things from her fairytale marriage to Charles, Prince of Wales.
 In place of her fairytale Diana got a husband who assumed it was his duty to get married for his family's sake, rather than for his or his wife's sake.
 In a kind of dark inversion of Romeo and Juliet this collision of a romantic girl with a hard headed arranged marriage led to a famous and turbulent drama.
 This just goes to show that arranged marriage or marriage for love, there is no definite answer to finding the right person.
 The doubt as to how to do it explains why the search for love is such an endlessly fruitful topic for writers.

 Shakespeare for one knew that no matter what you do, getting the right people together is tricky.
 Even in A Midsummer Nights Dream where characters have the ability to conjure love by magic, there are problems.
 But the fact remains that people have continued to get together over the years, finding a way no matter what the fashions of the time may have been.
 Today, fittingly, there are many ways to get married and for love to be celebrated.
 If you don't want to get married in a church why not have a look down our list of beautiful historic properties which can all act as wedding venues.
 And if you do get married in a Church, take a glance at the door as you pass through on your way to the ceremony.
 In days gone by this unnoticed door would have been where you actually got married!